barumau/pandunia/polski/darse.md

 1. ye no safa kamar.
 2. un kupe no hali.
 3. dua waf no nyama supe.
-4. ye no hava waf i maw. / ye hava no waf i no maw.
+4. ye no ada waf i maw. / ye ada no waf i no maw.
 5. xefe nyama cay a no kafe.
-6. mamá hava no waf a do maw.
+6. mamá ada no waf a do maw.

 <!--